Dear All,

 dipil

-Dear Hansa
+Dear Hansa,

-When comes to creation of environmental hazards due to the use of Fire Bucket, it's very negotiable.
-If we see in this pretext every activity have an impact on the environment, Ex.
-Use of Washrooms.
-We have to apply the concept of ALARP and choose the actions accordingly.
+I would like to support what Mr. Christopher has added.
+When it comes to the creation of environmental hazards due to the use of Fire Buckets, it's very debatable.
+If we consider this context, every activity has an impact on the environment, for example, the use of Washrooms.
+We have to apply the concept of ALARP and choose our actions accordingly.

 From India